reesey275/Reesey275/projects/devonboarder/docs/architecture.md

 ## Operational coupling

 - **Docker Compose:** Defines the multi-container topology in `docker-compose.yml`.
-  Every service, including the operational helpers, shares the same network and environment configuration so onboarding automation can be reproduced locally and in CI with `docker compose up`.
+  Every service, including the operational helpers, shares the same network, environment configuration, and mounted volumes so onboarding automation can be reproduced locally and in CI with `docker compose up`.
 - **Migrations job:** Executed with `docker compose run --rm migrations` so schema changes land before services come online.
-This keeps the API, auth service, and Discord bot aligned on data contracts during onboarding events.
+This keeps the API, auth service, and Discord bot aligned on data contracts during onboarding events, and the job exits cleanly to prevent outdated containers from accepting traffic.
 - **Diagnostics job:** Triggered with `docker compose run --rm diagnostics` to hit API endpoints, verify Discord command wiring, and sanity-check the frontend.
-Results feed the shared database and surface in the frontend so coordinators can catch drift before it blocks a contributor.
+Results feed the shared database, surface in the frontend, and can be inspected from CI artifacts so coordinators catch drift before it blocks a contributor.